 The amount of this payment, minus any fees.
 This should be the net amount that you have received as a charity for this payment.

 Marks if this payment is confirmed as being made.
-All payments will have this checked by default, except for automatic standing order payments, as you'll want to check that they were actually made (and then check the box).
+As standard this field will have 'checked' as it's default value, meaning all payments created will have this checked by default.
+The one exception to this is automatic standing order payments, which will never be checked as you'll want to make sure that they were actually made (and then check the box).

-You can also uncheck this box if you have a payment that is expected on a specific date (such as pledges) but we usually recommend to just bring payments in as they're made.
+You can also uncheck this box if you have a payment that is expected on a specific date (such as pledges or grants you're waiting to receive).

 The reference expected on your bank statement for this payment.
 Mostly used for expected standing orders to make reconciliation easier.